mozilla-releng/k8s-autoscale/README.rst

 Push to `dev` to deploy to dev, and `production` to deploy to production.

-Pushes to `master` will build and push images to Dockerhub, but will not perform any deployments.
+Pushes to `main` will build and push images to Dockerhub, but will not perform any deployments.
 This is useful for ensuring image building/pushing works before attempting a deployment.